Kashmiris To Observe Aug 15 As Black Day - UrduPoint

 "Participants of the protest rallies will wear black bands around their arms as a sign of hatred against India, according to the organizers of the special black day programs.

-In Azad Jammu & Kashmir, anti-India rallies will be staged and processions will be brought out in all small and major cities including AJK's capital city of Muzafferabad and all other nine district headquarters of Mirpur, Kotli, Bagh, Bhimbher, Palandri, Rawalakot, Haveili, Jhelum Valley and Neelam valley by the people belonging to walks of life to reiterate severe hatred against the Indian imperialism.
+In Azad Jammu and Kashmir, anti-India rallies will be staged and processions will be brought out in all small and major cities including AJK's capital city of Muzafferabad and all other nine district headquarters of Mirpur, Kotli, Bagh, Bhimbher, Palandri, Rawalakot, Haveli, Jhelum Valley and Neelam Valley by the people belonging to walks of life to reiterate severe hatred against the Indian imperialism.

 In Mirpur, DC Ch.
-Amjad Iqbal said that major protest rally to observe the Indian Independence Day as black day will be taken from District Courts premises in the city on Tuesday- August 15 at 10.30 a.m under the auspices of the National Events Organizing Committee Mirpur district, the grand forum of all public representative organizations representing all segments of the civil society, according to the local authorities.
+Amjad Iqbal said that a major protest rally to observe the Indian Independence Day as black day will be taken from District Courts premises in the city on Tuesday, August 15 under the auspices of the National Events Organizing Committee Mirpur district, the grand forum of all public representative organizations representing all segments of the civil society, according to the local authorities.

 A large number of people from all shades of public opinion will attend, like all previous years to observe the Indian Independence Day as Black day, the authorities underlined.